sararamaswamy/HW5-1/final_project_app_qs.md

 I may want to use user authentication, but I have clarifying questions about it to ask in class on Monday.

 * **What are your biggest concerns about the process of building this application?**
 Can my two dynamic links be the following: the one I am using to show recommended movies and information about them, just using "return redirect(url_for((function for see_all_movies))" at any place in the application?

+Since my application is based around a user keeping a list of movies "to-watch," is there are way to implement a "remove from database" option to make it more realistic?

-I want to clarify this in class.
-Besides this, I think mapping out data will help me keep everything organized and the big picture clear in my head.
+I think mapping out data will help me keep everything organized and the big picture clear in my head.